 Read more about resilience on USAID’s ResilienceLinks website and in the Building Resilience to Recurrent Crisis: USAID Policy and Program Guidance.

-The soon-to-be-released Urban Resilience Framework provides evidence-based, practical approaches to strengthen urban resilience through USAID programming.
+The Urban Resilience Technical Guidance provides evidence-based, practical approaches to strengthen urban resilience through USAID programming.
 Urban resilience programming promotes sustainable, resilient solutions that integrate interventions in water, food security, economic growth, health, social cohesion and protection, education, climate change, disaster risk reduction and resilience, among others.

-– An overview of approaches to building urban resilience, including a set of building blocks to support integrating urban resilience in programming;
+– An overview of approaches USAID can use to advance urban resilience, including a set of building blocks to support integrating urban resilience in programming;

-– Selected sector integration summaries, providing detailed guidance for integration of urban resilience in Energy, Health, and Governance programming.
+– Selected sector integration guides, providing detailed guidance for integration of urban resilience in governance, health, and power programming.

 The framework supports and complements key priorities outlined in the USAID Climate Strategy, Urban Policy, Resilience Policy, Local Capacity Strengthening Policy (currently in draft), Environment and Natural Resources Management (ENRM) Framework, and other related guidance.

 WHAT IS URBAN RESILIENCE?